Remote Object Configuration

 To use the remoting settings, you must call RemotingConfiguration.Configure on the application configuration file.
 Note that the common language runtime automatically loads the machine configuration file before it loads the application configuration file.
 Do not call RemotingConfiguration.Configure on the machine configuration file.
 Doing so can cause exceptions when some objects that are already in memory are loaded again.

-For details about programmatic configuration and lifetime concepts, see Lifetime Leases.
+For more information about programmatic configuration and lifetime concepts, see Lifetime Leases.

 Instance Elements and Template Elements